 - There are also differences in trends that result from the overall marketplace status quo and your own business’s independent trends.
 A certain economic period can have a great impact on sales across the board for some companies.

 - Additionally, there are product specific trends.
 Like Tickle-Me-Elmo, unfortunately.
 This was one of the holiday season’s most memorable rages.
 This DOESN’T mean that every retailer should have carried it.
 If you have a boutique handmade soap store, a Tickle-Me Elmo on your shelves would have seemed a bit out of place.
 And desperate.
 Remember, when following sales trends in retail, only pay mind to those that are in your business realm.
 This is what blogs and Instagram are for.

 What Do You Need To Analyze Sales Trends?

 Well, glad you asked!
 You need a great retail point of sale.
 A modern POS solution will generate product reports in various ways that break down the performance of your business.
 The management system keeps track of all inventory and sales so that it can easily rank your products by best sellers, revenue, profitability, margins, seasonal sales, and much more.

 For a more in-depth look at retail sales metrics, check out our blog on the 10 most critical KPIs in retail.

 What Features Does This Require in the POS System?

-There are a number of POS features that are necessary for breaking down your sales patterns.
+There are a number of POS features for analyzing your sales patterns and metrics.